department-of-veterans-affairs/va.gov-team/products/veteran-status/Research/2023-12-VetStatus-Use-Case-Discovery/2023-12-Research-Plan.md

 	- Within the past 6 - 4 months
 	- Within the past 3 months

 5. Do you have and use the VA Health and Benefits mobile app?
+The official VA Health and Benefits mobile allows you to manage your VA health care, benefits and payments from your mobile phone or tablet.
 (For verification purposes, this is the health and benefits mobile app: https://mobile.va.gov/app/va-health-and-benefits)?
 	- Yes
   	- No